 Mayor Feyen has acknowledged the law is an ass, and former Cr of nine years, Mrs Anne Hunt pointed out in her speech just how it was made that way.
 The Local Govt Act gave Mayors the option of choosing their own Deputy when Len Brown in Auckland became Mayor.
 It was never intended for all Councils.
 And it clearly doesn’t work.

 Since mainstream is not going to highlight it for you, here is Mayor Feyen’s speech anyway.
-It followed a glowing report on the Economic Development Committee, and was interrupted by Cr Judd just as he was about to reveal how he and Cr Campbell had been treated for the past three years.
+It followed a glowing report on the Economic Development Committee, (that looks not unlike insider trading) and was interrupted by Cr Judd just as he was about to reveal how he and Cr Campbell had been treated for the past three years.
 Cr Judd had to be told three times to sit down and be quiet.
 You can head to the DC’s Facebook page and listen to it all for yourself.
 The Mayor’s speech is in Part 1.
 Below is the transcript.

 Mayor Feyen speaks:

 This is a difficult situation and I believe it’s been brought about, and you would understand how this has all come about if you had actually been Cr Feyen or Cr Campbell, where everything that you describe, talking about corruption, that everything many have described …

 … we simply weren’t accorded any democratic rights in the last three years.
 We had our access keys taken from us, we were dumped off committees with no explanation, people saw us constantly having derogatory comments thrown at us by the past mayor, we were always interrupted when we asked questions, when we asked questions in writing we seldom got an answer.